 Mouth masks according to the principles of circular economics?

-Whoever made a mask himself is already a lot better protected against the virus.
-Still, you have to use your mask in the right way.
+Although wearing a mask does already ensure you're better protected from the virus, you have to wear it in the correct way.
 Follow the instructions below or watch the movie here:

 If you put it on, you have to go through the following steps: